 There is a dark number of affiliates abusing their partnership.
 They misguide customers who are initially searching for your brand by using your brand keyword or even an exact copy of your ad.
 This special type of brand bidding is called ad hijacking.
 Today, the tricks of affiliates are so well-developed that you as brand owner or even affiliate manager have almost no chance to notice the fraud.

-When we started AdPolice in 2008, affiliate fraudsters were still quite inexperienced and usually left at least a few traces that were noticeable for brand owners or affiliate managers.
 Yet today, affiliates are a lot more sophisticated and highly specialized – so are their frauds.
 Basically, there are just two minor symptoms from which you might notice an affiliate fraud.

 If a copied ad replaces your original ad, your impressions will fall or even disappear.
 Thus, an uncommon decrease of impressions in Google Analytics may be one hint for a fraud.
 Unfortunately, affiliates have learned that it is smarter not to make a huge impact and steal all impressions but to pick off just a lot of tiny percentages here and there.
 This way, they can stay under the radar.
 Yet, in large, they still make a huge profit.